Our Pro bono programmes have grown to include a number of partnership programmes and includes our flagship Free Legal Advice Clinic.

 This is a great opportunity for students to learn presentational skills around a specific legal area and students will be trained before going into the classroom.

-Open to all our LPC/BVS/GDL and 3rd Year LLB students.
+Open to all our BVS, LPC, GDL and Graduate LLB law Students (year 2).

 South African Ubuntu Internship Programme